Professor Jeremy Baumberg FRS

 Director of the Nanophotonics Centre, Cavendish Laboratory, University of Cambridge

-Director of EPSRC Nano Doctoral Training Centre, University of Cambridge, Centre for the Study of Existential Risk
+Director of EPSRC Nano Doctoral Training Centre, University of Cambridge, Department of Chemistry

 Interests and expertise